NFF Crisis: Order of court not binding on FIFA, NFF — Keyamo

 “So, the Sports minister has not played a very statutory role on this matter at all and all those statements he is bringing out about compliance or non-compliance is just a smoke-screen,” he said.

-Reacting to Mr Keyamo’s statement, Mr Giwa said he was surprised at what the Senior Advocate of Nigeria (SAN) was saying, adding that it showed that he was not well informed about what the matter was really all about.
+Reacting to Keyamo’s statement, Giwa told NAN that he was surprised at what the Senior Advocate of Nigeria (SAN) was saying, adding that it showed that he was not well informed about what the matter was really all about.

 “He alleged that we went to CAS and we lost, but that is not true.
 The matter that took us to CAS had nothing to do with the football house election dispute in Nigeria.